 - For emphasis use italics only (do not use bold or underlined font).
 Use endnotes for extra information or comments.
 Designate endnotes in the text by superscript (consecutive Arabic numerals).
 Graphs or tables should contain all the construction data that was used in creating them (do not use bitmap graphics).

-- All submissions (excluding book reviews and review essays) should include an English translation of the title, an abstract in both Czech and English (between 100 and 150 words) and 5 to 8 keywords in both Czech and English.
+- All submissions (excluding book reviews and review essays) should include a title, an abstract (between 100 and 150 words) and 5 to 8 keywords.

 - Each book review or review essay should be accompanied by the book's full bibliographical record (including ISSN).
 Be sure to attach the English translation of the book's title to the review or review essay.
 Find more about book reviews here.